AI-Riksarkivet/htrflow/docs/getting_started/pipeline.md

 # Pipeline

 ## Pipeline steps
-HTRFlow pipelines operate on [`Collection`](document_model.md) instances.
+HTRflow pipelines operate on [`Collection`](document_model.md) instances.
 A `Collection` represents one or several input images.
 Each pipeline step takes a `Collection` and returns an updated `Collection`.
 Here is a toy example of a pipeline step:

 ```python
 class ExampleStep(PipelineStep):